tomastokar/gsoap/README.md

 # gsoap

-A package for visualisation of Gene Set Over-representation Analysis results.
+A package for visualisation of gene set over-representation enrichment analysis results.

 ## Features